maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ## Instantiating an `MGLMapView`

 To use any Mapbox-hosted map style, including a style bundled with Mapbox GL, you need a Mapbox access token.
 Log into your Mapbox account and [grab an access token](https://www.mapbox.com/account/apps/).

-> In order to use Mapbox-hosted maps, you need to set the access token globally.
+Then set the access token globally.
 Open the `Info.plist` file under the Supporting Files group.
 Select “Information Property List” and go to Editor ‣ Add Item.
 Set the `Key` to `MGLMapboxAccessToken` and the `Value` to the access token you retrieved from the Mapbox website.

 ### Using Interface Builder